mdsilly/DrainageAI/notebooks/colab_integration_README.md

 ## Overview

 Google Colab provides free access to GPU resources, which can significantly speed up the DrainageAI workflow.
+Three notebooks are provided in this directory:

-The `drainageai_colab_demo.ipynb` notebook in this directory provides a complete implementation of the DrainageAI super-MVP workflow in Google Colab.
+1. `drainageai_colab_demo.ipynb` - The standard DrainageAI super-MVP workflow
+2. `drainageai_colab_demo_byol.ipynb` - Enhanced workflow with BYOL self-supervised learning for few-shot learning and SAR data integration
+3. `drainageai_colab_demo_unlabeled.ipynb` - Workflow optimized for unlabeled data only, with optional steps for labeled data and SAR integration

 ## Setup Instructions